 We do not buy any marketing lists from external providers, nor do we sell your information to any other company or entity.

-Our Websites may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
-If you follow a link to any of these websites, please note that these websites and any services that may be accessible through them have their own privacy policies and that we do not accept any responsibility or liability for these policies or for any personal data that may be collected through these websites or services.
+Our Website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
+If you follow a link to any of these Website, please note that these Website and any services that may be accessible through them have their own privacy policies and that we do not accept any responsibility or liability for these policies or for any personal data that may be collected through these Website or services.

 8. TRANSFERRING YOUR DATA INTERNATIONALLY